Uncertainty in Buffy the Vampire Slayer: Resurrection and Consequences

 Scenario planning lessons learned by analogy

-Unlike Season 5, which offer continuity to the slayer lore, the release of power in Season 7 results in the need to reset scenarios.
+Unlike Season 5, which offers continuity to the slayer lore, the release of power in Season 7 results in the need to reset scenarios.
 The unleashing of the slayer power is akin to streaming video nearly cannibalizing the physical record industry.
 The recast rules invalidate any futures explored based on the previous set of uncertainties.
 Good scenario planners recognize the collapse of uncertainty into certainty and recalculate and reimagine relationships and context.

-The question of reversal of the spell along with the structures that could arise in response to it creates new uncertainties.
+The question of reversal of the spell, along with the structures that could arise in response to it, creates new uncertainties.

 Organizations rise to assure certainty but actually create uncertainty

 Scenario planners in early 2018 have a lot of recalculations to make about the future, and many of them will be unpopular within commercial organizations that seek to use scenario planning to increase their ability to execute by anticipation.
-Those organizations need to allow the scenario planners to do their work because for the next several years it appears that navigation of emergent economic and social phenomenon will be more important to survival than executing short and mid-term plans based on predicting narrow trends or local geographies.
+Those organizations need to allow the scenario planners to do their work because, for the next several years, it appears that navigation of emergent economic and social phenomena will be more important to survival than executing short and mid-term plans based on predicting narrow trends or local geographies.
 Major global uncertainties have emerged.
-We know there is more than one nexus, we have no idea how the confluence of uncertainties will play out and we don’t have a timeframe for an inflection point.
-Those three “facts” should be enough to make even the most skeptical executive question the viability of any plan that doesn’t offer contingencies based on global disruption, and the credibility of any peer or advisor who asserts that he or she knows what is going to happen next.
+We know there is more than one nexus, we have no idea how the confluence of uncertainties will play out, and we don’t have a timeframe for an inflection point.
+Those three “facts” should be enough to make even the most skeptical executive question the viability of any plan that doesn’t offer contingencies based on global disruption and the credibility of any peer or advisor who asserts that he or she knows what is going to happen next.

-For more on Buffy the Vampire Slayer and Uncertainty see:
+For more on Buffy the Vampire Slayer and Uncertainty, see:

 For more serious insights on strategy, click here.